-In short, in this modus operandi, an unfortunate customer who needs to restore a backup can rely on a remote backup which if it does not work (very remote hypothesis) could rely on the second backup system, which in turn if it does not work (hypothesis itself very remote) could rely on Rsync mirroring on other storage.
+In short, in this modus operandi, an unfortunate customer who needs to restore a backup can rely on a remote backup which, if it doesn't work (a very remote hypothesis), could rely on the second backup system, which in turn, if it doesn't work ( hypothesis itself very remote) could rely on mirroring with Rsync on another storage.

 If there is a major attack (let's assume a nuclear explosion) on the datacenter, we would still have a weekly mirroring on the C14 anti-atomic storage in France.

-In short, the possibility of losing customer data has really been reduced to a limit tending to the impossible.
-More of these precautions currently do not exist to our knowledge in Italy but also at an international level, given that even very large companies with turnover of hundreds of millions of euros continue to use one and only backup as a definitive solution to protect themselves. itself and its customers.
+In short, the possibility of losing customer data has really been reduced to an almost impossible limit.
+More than these precautions do not currently exist to our knowledge in Italy but also internationally, seen and ascertained that even very large companies with turnovers of hundreds of millions of euros continue to use a single and unique backup as a definitive solution to protect themselves itself and its customers.

 In terms of internal policies (as we have always done) we continued to offer the Backup service included in the offer.
 It does not exist that it can be an additional value-added service with a separate price.
 THEWe offer backup included, it will be our care to protect customers in the best possible way, regardless of their optimism that nothing will ever happen to their data, or that it won't help.

 In short, atomic bomb proof!